mlrun/mlrun/docs/projects/create-load-import-project.md

 ## Get from DB or create (`get_or_create_project`)

 If you already have a project saved in the DB and you need to access/use it (for example from a different notebook or file), use the {py:meth}`~mlrun.projects.get_or_create_project` method.
-It will first try to read the project from the DB, and only if it doesnt exist in the DB it will load/create it.
+It first tries to read the project from the DB, and only if it doesn't exist in the DB it loads/creates it.

 ```{admonition} Note
 If you update the project object from different files/notebooks/users, make sure you `.save()` your project after a change,